caweidmann/settings/vim/README.md

 vim
 ===

-This is a guide for installing a theme for vim across the OS.
+This is a guide on how to install a  vim theme for all users.

 ## How to install